 The knit has its advantages and disadvantages.
 But overall, the Momentum is a solid choice, great for sweaty gym-goers looking for a supremely comfortable shoe.

 Over the summer, we tested the Momentum on all kinds of rock, in addition to gym plastic, for this review.
-Months after the June launch, the Momentum is now available exclusively at REI for $90.
+Months after the June launch, the Momentum is now available for $90-95.

 The Knit Difference: Black Diamond Momentum Review